AbdulrahmanSaeed20/TASK2/README.md

 Sprints Important Details:
-We will use modified Fibonnachi sequence to calculate story points Each sprint takes about 3 weeks to be finished
+We will use modified Fibonnachi sequence to calculate story points, Each sprint takes about 3 weeks to be finished,
-Our team can finish about 52 story points in one sprint Our team will work 5 times a week and an 8 hour shift in the 5 work days
+Our team can finish about 52 story points in one sprint, Our team will work 5 times a week and an 8 hour shift in the 5 work days